Skip to content

 • 📅 Configurable Retention - Choose retention period: 1, 7, 14, 21, or 30 days

-• 🔐 Integrity Protection - HMAC signing prevents tampering and ensures backups are from the same instance
+• 🔐 Integrity Protection - HMAC signing prevents tampering and stays compatible with the configured WIREBUDDY_SECRET_KEY

 • ⚠️ Disk Monitoring - Warnings when disk space is low